clintjason/flask_tutorial_series/README.md

 	URL Building with url_for()
 	How to handle http get and post requests in Flask Template Rendering Basics
+	Getting started with the Request Object
+	File Upload basics

 ## prerequisites
 	This tutorial is made with python27 and on ubuntu.